You’ve probably never heard of sales friction – but we guarantee you’ve experienced it!

 - I have no idea when my membership expires.

-- Can’t I just try a sample for a few weeks before I buy the extra-large value size of this supplement?
+- Can’t I just try it for a few weeks before I sign up for a year?

 - Wow, they want me to write down everything I eat for two weeks – that’s going to take forever!

-3. How does sales friction harm our business?
+3. How does sales friction harm your business?